CHERO-COLA / NEHI BOTTLING COMPANY

 From the collection of Frank Anderson, photo by Joseph Lee

-6 1/2oz Chero-Cola straight side bottle from Appalachia, VA.
+6 1/2oz Chero-Cola straight side bottle from Appalachia, VA

 7oz embossed Nehi bottle from Appalachia, VA